 Is this wrong of me?
 I can’t tell.
-I’ve re-read the preceding paragraph several times and can sense that something in my thought process makes me sound like a cynical, privileged, entitled prick.
+I’ve re-read the preceding paragraph several times and can sense that something in my thought process makes me sound like an entitled prick.
 Obviously, given all the misery in the world and social injustice within even the richest societies, I have no right to be picky and annoyed with all the jobs and studies and opportunities life throws our way.
 But still, I want to stand by it: shouldn’t we be assholes about this, even just a little bit, at the end of our affluent day?
 What’s the alternative?
 Not being able to lead a life where we do something we have chosen and designed?